Despite COVID-19, 2020 is shaping up to be a fruitful year for some diamond miners — here’s a look at the year’s biggest finds.

 Lucapa Diamond’s 117 carat diamond.
 Image courtesy of Lucapa Diamond.

-Commenting on the company’s latest discovery, Managing Director Stephen Wetherall announced, “The recovery of this gem-quality 117 carat diamond represents a positive start for Lulo in 2020 as we continue rolling out our plans to increase production and revenues this year.”
+Commenting on the discovery, Wetherall announced at the time, “The recovery of this gem-quality 117 carat diamond represents a positive start for Lulo in 2020 as we continue rolling out our plans to increase production and revenues this year.”

 The area where the miner unearthed the gem — mining block 19 — has been fruitful.
-Adjacent blocks 6 and 8 have produced a dozen 100+ carat gems, including the largest diamond ever mined in Angola, the 404 carat 4th February diamond, which sold for US$16 million in 2016.
+Adjacent blocks six and eight have produced a dozen 100+ carat gems, including the largest diamond ever mined in Angola, the 404 carat 4th February diamond, which sold for US$16 million in 2016.